sungnga/practice/React-2/apollo-music-share/README.md

       }
     `;
     ```
+  - In src/graphql/client.js file:
+    - Import the GET_QUEUED_SONGS query function
+    - Then in the client.writeQuery() method, pass in a `query` property as an argument and set its value to GET_QUEUED_SONGS
+    ```js
+    // Initialize data
+    const data = {
+      queue: []
+    };

+    client.writeQuery({
+      query: GET_QUEUED_SONGS,
+      data
+    });
+    ```
 - **Executing a local query in React:**
   - In src/components/SongPlayer.js file:
     - Name import the GET_QUEUED_SONGS query
-    - Use useQuery() hook to execute the GET_QUEUED_SONGS query.
-What we get back are the data, loading, and error properties, but we only need to destructure the data
+    - Use useQuery() hook to execute the GET_QUEUED_SONGS query
+      - What we get back are the data, loading, and error properties, but we only need to destructure the data object
+      - The data object contains the queue property, which is an array of queued songs
     - Then pass down the data.queue as queue props to the QueuedSongList child component
     ```js
     import { useQuery } from '@apollo/client';